Fittipaldi EF7

-The Fittipaldi EF7 was a Brazilian mid-engined sports car from Fittipaldi Motors LLC, designed in collaboration with Pininfarina and HWA.
-Originally released as a Vision Gran Turismo concept car for the Gran Turismo Sport racing video game, former Formula One and IndyCar champion and company founder Emerson Fittipaldi announced that a production track-only version would be manufactured and released by spring 2018 as the EF7 GTR, however, the plan did not materialize when the company became inactive in March 2019.
+The Fittipaldi EF7 was a Brazilian mid-engined sports car from Fittipaldi Motors, designed in collaboration with Pininfarina and HWA.
+Originally released as a Vision Gran Turismo concept car for the Gran Turismo Sport racing video game, former Formula One and IndyCar champion and company founder Emerson Fittipaldi announced that a production track-only version would be manufactured and released by spring 2018 as the EF7 GTR.
+However, the plan did not materialize, and the company became inactive in March 2019.

 History

 The EF7 was the first Fittipaldi-badged car since the Fittipaldi F8 Formula One car in 1982, and was originally created to be part of the Vision Gran Turismo concept car programme.
 It was designed by Fabio Filippini and headed by Paolo Pininfarina.
 According to Emerson Fittipaldi, the design was created to loosely represent a shark and the process took six months.
 The car was also inspired by wind and how it travels the car.
 The production model would have featured differences from the concept model had it been produced.

 Only 39 real-life units were planned to be made as track-only sports cars.
 The production number '39' originates from the 39 Formula One and IndyCar victories Fittipaldi achieved throughout his open-wheel motorsport career.
 Each customer was intended to receive personal racing coaching from Emerson Fittipaldi himself.

 The purpose of the car was to have high power, low weight, and high downforce design; features that Emerson Fittipaldi wanted to have in a car.
 His most important goal for the EF7 was to allow his customers have the best driving enjoyment and experience.